Rapid Support Forces: Sudanese civil war (2023–present)

-The RSF seized control of al-Fashir in October 2025.
-The group conducted mass killings and massacres of civillians, known as the al-Fashir massacre.
+The RSF seized control of El Fasher in October 2025.
+The group conducted mass killings and massacres of civilians, known as the El Fasher massacre.

 Following a widespread international outcry, the RSF claimed in late October 2025 to have arrested a notorious figure, Issa Abu Lulu a.k.a.
 Brig.
-Gen. Al-Fateh Abdullah Idris, who has been featured in videos publicly shared by the RSF killing civilians extrajudicially and on the basis of their tribal origin, including in al-Fashir.
+Gen. Al-Fateh Abdullah Idris, who has been featured in videos publicly shared by the RSF killing civilians extrajudicially and on the basis of their tribal origin, including in El Fasher.
 The RSF denied that he was an official member of the group and alleged instead that he "leads a group fighting alongside us", promising "accountability" for his actions.
 Simultaneously, Hemedti announced the formation of an "investigation committee" to look into crimes committed by RSF troops, saying as well that "there will be accountability".
-Sudanese investigative journalist Eiad Husham reported that "scepticism runs deep, even after Abu Lulu’s arrest", as "the RSF’s repeated pattern of distancing itself from field commanders implicated in atrocities has become a familiar tactic", allowing them to burnish their image while maintaing ties with local militias in practice.
+Sudanese investigative journalist Eiad Husham reported that "scepticism runs deep, even after Abu Lulu's arrest", as "the RSF's repeated pattern of distancing itself from field commanders implicated in atrocities has become a familiar tactic", allowing them to burnish their image while maintaining ties with local militias in practice.